 Ireland's Fuel Protests Enter Fourth Day as Army Called In to Clear Blockades

-Ireland's widespread fuel protests entered their fourth consecutive day on Friday, with the Irish Defence Forces called in to assist in removing vehicles blockading critical fuel infrastructure as the Taoiseach described the situation as an "act of national sabotage."
+Ireland's widespread fuel protests entered their fourth consecutive day on Friday, with the Irish Defence Forces called in to assist in removing vehicles blockading critical fuel infrastructure as Taoiseach Micheál Martin described the situation as an "act of national sabotage" — with an estimated 600 of Ireland's 1,500 filling stations having run dry by mid-week.

 Hauliers and agricultural contractors have been blockading key fuel depots since Monday, including the Whitegate Oil Refinery in County Cork — Ireland's only refinery — as well as terminals in Foynes, County Limerick, and Galway Harbour.
 The blockades have prevented the distribution of approximately half of the country's fuel supplies, leaving over 100 forecourts dry, primarily in Munster and the west of Ireland.